Sign In / Sign Out

 Since starting the program in spring 2019, Rohrer believes her critical thinking and writing skills have significantly improved.
 Unexpectedly, she has also learned a lot of history while covering topics such as climate change, technological innovation and war strategy.
 However, Rohrer is most passionate about the global security concepts that allow her to apply her psychological and sociological background.

-As of this summer, Rohrer is in the final stages of joining Air Force Special Investigations.
 Although she expects her education to help prepare her for her future, Rohrer shared that her peers and professors have provided support as well.

 In January, after just starting the program, Rohrer sought guidance prior to an interview with the Air Force.